What is Legal Aid?

 Legal aid is a system of government funding for those who cannot afford to pay their own legal costs.

 Legal aid is administered by the Legal Aid Agency.

-Dowse & Co have had Legal Aid accreditation for many years in housing, family, personal injury and employment work.
+Dowse & Co have had Legal Aid accreditation for many years in housing and family law.
 Our contracts were awarded following in-depth audits by the Legal Aid Agency, who reported that the firm is “well organised and managed”.